CiscoDevNet/terraform-provider-intersight/website/docs/r/kubernetes_cluster_profile.html.markdown

   + `name`:(string)(Computed) Name of the Action performed on a resource like VM, Disk etc.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `status`:(string)(Computed) Status of the Action like InProgress, Success, Failure etc.* `None` - A place holder for the default value.* `InProgress` - Action triggered on the resource is still running.* `Success` - Action triggered on the resource is completed successfully.* `Failure` - Action triggered on the resource is failed.
-* `addons`:(Array) An array of relationships to kubernetesAddonPolicy resources.
-This complex property has following sub-properties:
-  + `moid`:(string)(Computed) The Moid of the referenced REST resource.
-  + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
-  + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
-This field maybe set instead of 'moid' by clients.1.
-If 'moid' is set this field is ignored.1.
-If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `associated_cluster`:(HashMap) -(Computed) A reference to a kubernetesCluster resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string)(Computed) The Moid of the referenced REST resource.